AI-express-net/Stocks/stocks/instructions.md

 - Never suggest to use a mock in production code.
 - All requirements in the requirements-file should be reflected in pytest unit-tests.
 - All applications and pytest unit-tests need to run in PyCharm as wel as Cursor.
 Including making sure that any new packages introduced in Cursor are alo available in PyCharm.
+- The requirements.md files are organized under the 'plan' folders.
+- After each milestone, update the 'dependencies.txt' files and generate new system-requirements.md files from the requirements.md files.

 The following instructions were suggested by Cursor itself:
 - Mandating systematic search before making interface changes.